 We implemented an approach that combines the grid search proposed by Gephart and Forsyth (1984) and an approach by Michael (1984).
-For principal stress directions

-- and R value varying on a regular grid, we determine the angle between slip vector and resolved shear stress on the fault plane for each focal mechanism entering the stress tensor determination.
+For principal stress directions and R value varying on a regular grid, we determine the angle between slip vector and resolved shear stress on the fault plane for each focal mechanism entering the stress tensor determination.
 The angles are summed to yield a misfit for each specific stress tensor.
 The stress tensors are ranked according to this misfit and the best fitting solution is the preferred stress tensor.
-However, since focal mechanisms contain - substantial uncertainty, we need meaningful confidence regions of the preferred solution.
+However, since focal mechanisms contain substantial uncertainty, we need meaningful confidence regions of the preferred solution.
 They can be obtained by a bootstrap procedure (Efron and Tibshirani, 1986) which was applied to stress tensor determination by Michael (1987).
 In principle, one should repeat the experiment with new earthquakes in the same region many times and then observe the variation of the preferred solution.
-Since this is impossible, one - resorts to a random resampling of the available dataset by randomly picking N focal mechanisms out of the original N ones.
+Since this is impossible, one resorts to a random resampling of the available data set by randomly picking N focal mechanisms out of the original Nones.
 Some focal mechanisms will occur more than one time and some will be absent.
 By finding the preferred solution for many of these randomly picked data sets of focal mechanism we can obtain an estimate of the variability of the preferred solution.
-The p percent confidence limit is obtained by finding - the p percent of the stress tensors which are closest to the one determined from the original data set.
-To calculate the similarity of two tensors, we follow Michael (1984)

-who uses a normalized scalar product of two tensors defined as follows:
+The p % confidence limit is obtained by finding the p% of the stress tensors which are closest to the one determined from the original data set.
+To calculate the similarity of two tensors, we follow Michael (1984) who uses a normalized scalar product of two tensors defined as follows:

-$$S = \frac{\sum{i=1,3}^{3} \sum{j=1,3}^{3} M{ij} N{ij}}{\sqrt{\sum{i=1,3}^{3} \sum{j=1,3}^{3} M{ij}^{2}} \sqrt{\sum{i=1,3}^{3} \sum{j=1,3}^{3} N{ij}^{2}}}$$
+$$S = \frac{\sum{i=1,3} \sum{j=1,3} M{ij} N{ij}}{\sqrt{\sum{i=1,3} \sum{j=1,3} M{ij}^2} \sqrt{\sum{i=1,3} \sum{j=1,3} N{ij}^2}}.$$ (2)

-The confidence limits of the principal axes are visualized by plotting the directions of the principal axes of the p percent closest solutions into binned lower hemisphere Schmidt projections and colour coding each bin according to its relative frequency of

-Schmidt projections and colour coding each bin according to its relative frequency of occurrence in the set of solutions.
-In addition, we display the frequency distribution of R values occuring in the p percent closest solutions.
+The confidence limits of the principal axes are visualized by plotting the directions of the principal axes of the p % closest solutions into binned lower-hemisphere Schmidt projections and colour coding each bin according to its relative frequency of occurrence in the set of solutions.
+In addition, we display the frequency distribution of R values occurring in the p % closest solutions.